Download document () of 20

 As global demand for digital services grows, data centers have become critical infrastructure.
 This has also resulted in them becoming some of the largest consumers of electricity on the planet.
 By 2030, their share of global power consumption is expected to triple, putting unprecedented strain on already stressed grid systems.

-Being a good grid citizen is no longer optional.
 Around the world, regulators, utilities, and communities are calling for data centers to play a more active role in supporting grid resilience, enabling renewable integration, and maintaining power quality.
 The industry must evolve from being a passive energy consumer to a proactive energy partner.

 As such, we need to explore how advanced technologies such as grid-interactive UPS systems, intelligent microgrids, and smart energy management platforms are making this transformation possible.
 With the right infrastructure, data centers can not only reduce their impact on the grid - they can help stabilize it, lower energy costs, and accelerate decarbonization too.